rishmanisation/spotify-tests/README.md

 When you run the script for the first time, it might throw up an error that tells you to assign the following as environment variables:

 SPOTIPY_CLIENT_ID

 SPOTIPY_CLIENT_SECRET

 SPOTIPY_REDIRECT_URI

 To fix this, visit developer.spotify.com.
 There, click on the tab that says 'My Apps' and create a new 'App'.
 Once this is done, it should show you a window where you can edit a bunch of fields.
 It will also show you the Client ID and the Client Secret, and there will be an empty field where you can enter a redirect URI.
 Enter "http://localhost:8888/callback/" (without the quotation marks) in that field and click 'Add'.
 Then, go all the way down to the bottom of the page and hit 'Save'.

-Open up a terminal window and type the following lines:
+Open up a terminal window and type the following lines (hit Enter after typing each line):

-export SPOTIPY_CLIENT_ID=<the value of the Client ID field>
+export SPOTIPY_CLIENT_ID=the value of the Client ID field

-export SPOTIPY_CLIENT_SECRET=<the value of the Client Secret field>
+export SPOTIPY_CLIENT_SECRET=the value of the Client Secret field

 export SPOTIPY_REDIRECT_URI=http://localhost:8888/callback/

 When you run the program after doing this, it will try to link to your app.
 Open up the link that shows up on the terminal window in a browser.
 It will redirect you to another URL.
 Just copy this URL into the terminal window and hit enter.
 This authentication is only required once per app.